-Migrating Image Library from Local Drive to Cinder Volume
+Migrating Image Library from Local Drive to Persistent Volume

-This guide provides step-by-step instructions for migrating the Private Cloud Director Image Library backend from a local drive (file backend) to a Cinder volume (cinder backend), along with important considerations for High Availability (HA) mode and multi-host Image Library configurations.
+This guide provides step-by-step instructions for migrating the Private Cloud Director Image Library backend from a local drive (file backend) to a volume (block storage service backend), along with important considerations for High Availability (HA) mode and multi-host Image Library configurations.

 Overview

 By default, the Image Service in the Private Cloud Director uses a local file-based backend to store VM images.
-For enhanced scalability, persistence, and centralized management, it is recommended that the image library be migrated to use a Cinder volume.
+For enhanced scalability, persistence, and centralized management, it is recommended that the image library be migrated to use a persistent storage volume.

-Migrating to a Cinder backend is particularly beneficial in High Availability (HA) environments and supports future scalability through multi-host image library configuration.
+Migrating to a persistent storage backend is particularly beneficial in High Availability (HA) environments and supports future scalability through multi-host image library configuration.

 Prerequisites

-• A Cinder-compatible storage backend is configured and available.
+A block storage service compatible storage backend is configured and available.

 Step-by-Step Instructions

-Create a new Cinder volume with sufficient capacity to hold all existing images (plus future growth).
+Create a new volume with sufficient capacity to hold all existing images (plus future growth).

 Attach the volume to the host where the Image Library role is currently assigned.